- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 If you already have an EHIC make sure it is still current, as they expire every 5 years.

-For further information and to apply for an EHIC, please click here, or check out our handy EHIC Infographic.
+For further information and to apply for an EHIC, please click here.

 Most travellers are familiar with passports, but for anyone who is unsure or has a query, we have collated our top tips and advice concerning passports; whether that is renewing, travelling or reporting one stolen.